-C.2.2 The Nomination Committee evaluates the balance of skills, knowledge and experience and assesses the time commitment expected and in the light of this evaluation, prepares a description of the role and capabilities required for a particular appointment.
+C.2.4 The Nomination Committee evaluates the knowledge, skills and experience and assesses the time commitment expected and in the light of this evaluation, prepares a description of the role and capabilities required for a particular appointment.

-The Nomination Committee reviews regularly the selection criteria policy for Directors and it also reviews the terms and criteria used for the appointment of the Chairman of Audit Committee and Chairman Risk Committee subject to HFSF's representative(s) approval.
+The Nomination Committee reviews regularly and approves the Board Nominees' selection criteria policy and it also identifies and recommends, for the approval of the Board or the General Meeting the members of the Audit Committee and the Risk Committee.

-Moreover, the Nomination Committee ratifies the appointment of key management personnel, excluding the Heads of Internal Audit and Compliance who are appointed by the Audit Committee and the Chief Risk Officer who is appointed by the Risk Committee, following in both cases consultation with the Nomination Committee.
-Specifically, the appointment and dismissal of the Chief Financial Officer, the Chief Risk Officer, the Chief Operating Officer and Chief Internal Auditor are subject to HFSF's representative(s) approval.
+Moreover, the Nomination Committee ratifies the appointment of key management personnel, excluding the Heads of Group Internal Audit and Compliance & Regulatory Requests who are appointed by the Audit Committee and the Chief Risk Officer who is appointed by the Risk Committee, following in both cases consultation with the Nomination Committee.
+Specifically, the appointment of the Chief Financial Officer is subject to HFSF's representative(s) approval.